 4. Execute Essential Optimization Strategies

-Once you install your WooCommerce and other plugins, you need to optimize it for speedy performance.
-But if you’re not facing any issue with speed, avoid this step.
+Once you install your WooCommerce and other plugins, you must optimize it for speedy performance.
+But if you’re not facing any issues with speed, avoid this step.
 Let’s get straight to the points:

 - Change Your Login URL

 If you change the default URL (wp-admin), you’ll reduce too many login attempts from bots to your website.
 As a result, your website will keep working smoothly without stressing your security tools or plugins.

 - Limit Your Blog Feed

 If you have a blog section, your website might take longer for many posts on the blog feed.
 By default, you see ten blog pages at the most.
 You can reduce this number to up to 4 or 5 posts to speed up your WooCommerce site.
 Go to WordPress Dashboard > Settings > Reading and edit it.

 If you have some themes or plugins installed and you’re not using them, remove them to lighten up your website.
 By having fewer tools in your menu, you can manage things easily.
 You won’t need to update a bulky list daily.
 Many useless themes and plugins only take your space.